marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 - Externalize the configuration of the "interval of polling servers" (currently: 10s)
 - Implement dynamic black list of endpoints for being used with BLOCKED status feature
 - Implement persistent volumes for storing Prometheus + Grafana data
-- Embbed Prometheus deployment into the same root chart
+- Embed Prometheus deployment into the same chart
-- Embbed Grafana deployment into the same root chart
+- Embed Grafana deployment into the same chart
-- Configure Alert Manager
+- Configure Prometheus Alert Manager
 - Generate/expose metrics from attached Services (availability, latency, etc)
+- Add authentication for accessing visualization